 This is a quote from Eat Pray Love, an American movie based on the book by Elizabeth Gilbert.

-I liked planning everything beforehand and believed that following what I planned perfectly is the most efficient and low-stress way to get to know the culture.
+Back then, I liked planning everything beforehand and believed that following what I planned perfectly is the most efficient and low-stress way to get to know the culture, learn new things, and develop myself.

 However, the upper lines by the main actress, Julia Roberts, at the very end of the movie taught me that the travel plan can be shaped by people or contingencies you come across on your journey, and it happens to you because there should be something you learn from that.